taresh18/conversify/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.